 The Hamilton-Norwood scale (often abbreviated NW) classifies the states of male androgenic alopecia in seven levels (from I to VII).
 This classification was developed in 1951 by Dr. James Hamilton.

-In 1975, Dr. O’Tar Norwood modified and enlarged the scale.
-In 80% of affected men the development of baldness goes through the seven proposed stages.
+In 1975, Dr. O’Tar Norwood modified and expanded the scale.
+In 80% of affected men the development of baldness goes through the seven stages proposed by the scale.

-The Hamilton-Norwood scale enables scientific and standardized documentation of hair loss.
-It is useful for the development of preventive therapies and for hair transplants
+The Hamilton-Norwood scale enables a scientific and standardized documentation of hair loss.
+It is useful for the development of preventive therapies and for hair transplants.

-It is important to understand that hair loss in men is a progressive and irreversible process.
-We are born with a finite number of hair follicles and once they stop occurring, they do not return to resume.
+It is necessary to understand that hair loss in men is a progressive and irreversible process.
+We are born with a finite number of hair follicles and once they are gone, they do not grow again.

 Mild hair loss (type 1 and 2)

-If hair loss is recent and men are under 30 years of age, hair transplantation is not recommended until the rate of detachment has decreased or stopped completely.
-These men can often successfully use alternative medical treatment to decrease or stop the process of hair loss.
+If the hair loss is recent and men are under 30, hair transplantation is not recommended until the hair loss has decreased or completely stopped.
+These men can often successfully use alternative medical treatment to decrease or stop the hair loss.

 If the hair loss has stabilized for at least 6 months, the hair graft will be a recommended technique for you.

-The capillary graft is the best solution against your problem .Normally we can solve it in a single session although in some cases you may need an extra reinforcement session.
+The capillary graft is the best solution for your situation.
+Usually we can solve it in a single session although in some cases you may need an extra reinforcement session.

-As we have mentioned on several occasions implanted hairs are genetically prepared so as not to be rejected and endure throughout the patient’s life.
+As we have mentioned on several occasions, implanted hair is genetically prepared so as not to be rejected and endure throughout the patient’s life.

 Severe Hair Loss (types 6, 7)

-If the desire and expectations of the person are realistic, the capillary graft can be performed with very favorable results.
+If the patient’s desire and expectations are realistic, the capillary graft can be performed with very favourable results.